DrTimothyAldenDavis/SuiteSparse/README.md

     SLIP_LU     solves sparse linear systems in exact arithmetic.
                 Requires the GNU GMP and MPRF libraries.
+                This will be soon replaced by a more general package, SPEX, than includes this method (exact sparse LU) and others (sparse exact Cholesky, and sparse exact update/downdate).

     AMD         approximate minimum degree ordering.
 This is the built-in AMD function in MATLAB.